Star Festival Tanabata

 Back to Table of Contents

-Soumen is a typical Japanese Tanabata food.
-There are various theories as to how Soumen came to be eaten on Tanabata, with some saying that it was made to resemble the Milky Way and others saying that it was made to resemble the weaving thread of an orihime (a princess weaver).
-July 7 is designated as "Tanabata and Soumen Day" as an essential food for the five festivals.
+Somen noodles is a typical Japanese Tanabata food.
+There are various theories as to how Somen came to be eaten on Tanabata, with some saying that it was made to resemble the Milky Way and others saying that it was made to resemble the weaving thread of an orihime (a princess weaver).
+July 7 is designated as Tanabata and Somen Day as an essential food for the five festivals.

-Sungcakes are a traditional Chinese food made by kneading wheat and weaving it into a rope-like shape.
+Sakubei are a traditional Chinese food made by kneading wheat and weaving it into a rope-like shape.
 In China, people eat cable cakes on July 7 to pray for good health.

-Tanabata Houtou
+Houtou

-In the Matsumoto area of Nagano Prefecture, Tanabata Festival is held on August 7, a month later than usual, and there is a custom of eating Tanabata Hoto as an event food.
+In the Matsumoto area of Nagano Prefecture, Tanabata Festival is held on August 7, a month later than usual, and there is a custom of eating Tanabata Houtou as an event food.
 Houtou is a thick noodle made of wheat flour.

 Tanabata houtou is a cool, refreshing food made by twisting sticky houtou with azuki bean bean paste and cooling it slightly before eating.